nicduffee/project-4/README.md

 - The dataset is imported and cleaned using the Pandas library, ready for exploration.

 ### 3. Exploring the Data
-- The Dataset is loaded into a PostGreSQL Database and queried to answer our questions
+- The Dataset is loaded into a PostGreSQL Database and queried to answer our questions.
+- Views are created for each answers to aid in quicker recall in the future.

 ### 4. Visualizing the Data
 - Tableau is used to create Visualizations based off our findings